vsokolov00/mqtt-explorer/README.md

 ## MQTT explorer usage
 ### run in the /src/explorer directory as: ../bin/explorer
 ### or run from anywhere and specify the configuration file as an argument: ./explorer "path/to/configuration/file"
 The application can be also started in verbose mode if -v or --verbose is specified in the command line arguments.
+If the configuration file cannot be opened, new file 'config.json' will be created and a state of the dashboard will be saved there at termination.